athornton/go-it-mostly-doesnt-suck/talk.rst

 Multiple Return Values
 ######################

-This is most commonly seen as
+This is most commonly seen as:

 .. code:: go